sc-forks/solidity-coverage/docs/faq.md

 If an `assert` or `require` is marked with an `I` in the coverage report, then during your tests the conditional is never true.
 If it is marked with an `E`, then it is never false.

-### Why are send and transfer throwing?

-If you include contracts that have fallback function in the list of files to instrument and attempt to `send` or `transfer` to them, the methods will throw because the instrumentation consumes more gas than these methods allow.
-See the `skipFiles` option in the
-README to exclude these files and [issue 118](https://github.com/sc-forks/solidity-coverage/issues/118) for a more detailed discussion.
-This problem persists in v0.6.x even though the vm is set to emit free logs.
-(Under investigation).

 ### Running on windows

 Since `v0.2.6` it's possible to produce a report on Windows (thanks to [@phiferd](https://github.com/phiferd),